 If you’re up for a real adventure (and have a little time), ANA has an Around the World award chart.
 You can include up to 8 stopovers on this journey: 3 can be in Europe and 4 can be in Japan.

-Long a favorite of travelers around the world, the Lufthansa first class experience is one you won’t want to miss.
-With Asiana Club, you can fly from the U.S. to Europe for only 50,000 miles (120,000 Marriott Bonvoy points).
+Long a favorite of travelers, the Lufthansa first class experience is something you don’t want to miss.
+With Asiana Club, you can fly from the U.S. to Europe for only 50,000 miles one-way (transfer 120,000 Marriott Bonvoy points).
 This award booking will incur some hefty taxes and fees, but for only 50,000 miles it’s still a great deal!

 To top it off, make sure you book a flight that allows you to experience the Lufthansa First Class Terminal — it’s a one-of-a-kind experience.

 Without a doubt, Singapore Suites is one of the best first class experiences in the sky.
-From JFK to Frankfurt, you can try Suites for 86,000 KrisFlyer miles (213,000 Marriott Bonvoy points).
-If the 7-hour journey isn’t enough for you, fly from JFK to Singapore (with a connection in Frankfurt) instead for only 132,000 miles (321,000 Marriott Bonvoy points).
+You can book a one-way first class ticket on the JFK-FRA route for 97,000 KrisFlyer miles (transfer 240,000 Marriott Bonvoy points).
+If the 7-hour journey isn’t enough for you, fly from JFK to Singapore (with a connection in Frankfurt) instead for 148,500 miles (transfer 360,000 Marriott Bonvoy points).

-For those who really want to have some fun, fly all the way to Sydney or Auckland (or vice versa).
-A Suites trip between Sydney or Auckland and New York City (with connections in both Singapore and Frankfurt) is 167,000 miles (411,000 Marriott Bonvoy points).
+For those who want to have some more fun, fly all the way to Sydney or Auckland via Frankfurt and Singapore for 188,000 miles (transfer 480,000 Marriott Bonvoy points).

 As one of the most popular destinations for travelers, we’re always looking for great redemptions to Hawaii.

-Like many European carriers, you will be responsible for fuel surcharges, so that is something to consider.
+Like many European carriers, you’ll be responsible for fuel surcharges, so that is something to consider.
 However, the low mileage cost could definitely make this a good option.

-One more thing to remember is that it only allows 1 connection on award bookings, so plan for that when putting together your itinerary.
+One more thing to remember: Aegean only allows 1 connection on award bookings, so plan for that when putting together your itinerary.
 If you need some more miles, check out our guide to earning Aegean Airlines miles.

 These rates also apply to domestic flights on United.
 While the economy rate is the same as United, the business class rate will save you 8,000 miles.

 Reaching provinces such as the Northwest Territories, Nunavut, and Yukon can be really expensive.
-We’re talking fares of $1,000 round-trip from the U.S — and that’s an economy class ticket.
+We’re talking fares of $1,000 or more round-trip from the U.S. — and that’s for an economy ticket!

-Business class fares can easily cost you over $2,000.
-Again, Aeroplan comes through with round-trip redemptions requiring only 50,000 miles (120,000 Marriott Bonvoy points).
+Also, business class fares can easily cost you over $2,000.
+Again, Aeroplan comes in handy, with one-ways requiring as few as 15,000 points for business class: